Pasta alla Puttanesca

-The sauce should cook only a minimal amount of time so that each ingredient maintains its identity and the olives don't discolor it.
-And be careful with how much salt you add.
-The anchovies, capers and olives are all salty ingredients.
+The sauce should cook only a minimal amount of time so that each ingredient maintains its identity and the olives won't bleed their color into the dish.
+Also, take care with how much salt you add since the anchovies, capers and olives are all salty ingredients.

 4 to 6 servings

 - Garlic, minced -- 4 to 6 cloves

 - Anchovies fillets, rinsed and minced -- 4 to 6